 ATLANTA — Waves of rain and storms across north Georgia will stretch throughout Memorial Day weekend and into early next week.

 Severe Weather Team 2 Chief Meteorologist Brad Nitz says a strong or severe storm is possible Friday or Saturday for parts of north Georgia.
-Damaging wind gusts are the main threat with these storms and an isolated tornado is possible.
+Damaging wind gusts are the main threat with these storms and there is a low threat for an isolated tornado.

 [DOWNLOAD: Free WSB-TV Weather App for alerts wherever you go]